rybafish/rybafish.github.io/index.md

 ## Do you miss HANA load graph as much as we do?
 ![demo screen](http://rybafish.github.io/demoscreen.png)

 RybaFish Charts is a stand-alone application for monitoring of multitanant HANA MDC installations.
-It gives HANA Performance Load Graph ability with tenants support.
+It provides HANA Performance Load Graph functionality with tenants support.
+RybaFish is an open source software not affiliated with SAP.
 For more details please check [about page](/about) and [planned](/todo) features list.

 ### Key Features
 It works.